nus-cs2103-AY2021S2/tp/docs/UserGuide.md

         -  `abcd@gmail.com`
         -  `bbabc@gmail.com`

-Further details about the search options are as follows:

-- For `ex/COE_EXPIRY_DATE`, using `ex/exp` will search for all customers with an expired COE on any of the cars they own. it is a special case alias for the search `ex/0`, where `ex/NON_NEGATIVE_NUMBER` will search for any customers with at least one car that will expire in `NON_NEGATIVE_NUMBER` years *or less*.
+- for `ex/COE_EXPIRY_DATE`, using `ex/exp` will search for all customers with an expired COE on any of the cars they own. it is a special case alias for the search `ex/0`, where `ex/NON_NEGATIVE_NUMBER` will search for any customers with at least one car that will expire in `NON_NEGATIVE_NUMBER` years *or less*.